Flexberry/flexberry.github.io/pages/products/flexberry-winforms/forms/fw_list-form-caption.en.md

 folder: products/flexberry-winforms/
 lang: en
 autotranslated: true
-hash: b0b7f28e598976dff5d5dfcd27b674d53f82174a56876af1b39d0d01fe0921a6
+hash: 4336ba7fe86db4a62b473a5f9e36dcf0c72ce19d81e213dd1aa5aa1b9c4371db
 ---

-Setting dynamic properties "ListFormCaption" data object allows you to override the title of the list form that opens when editing a feature (raising to LookUp).
+Setting dynamic properties `ListFormCaption` data object allows you to override the title of the list form that opens when editing a feature (raising to LookUp).
 It should be noted that the installation of the window title happens in the `BaseWinList.Edit`.

 ```csharp